 Project Code Combiner is a command-line tool that combines source code files in a project directory into a single file or copies the combined code to the clipboard.
-This tool is useful for combining multiple files into a single file for asking questions to AI models or sharing code snippets.
+This tool outputs the combined code in XML format, which is useful for AI models that can parse structured data more effectively.

 To install the Project Code Combiner, follow these steps: